apiaxle/website/api.md

   entry.
 * If `resolve` is passed then results will be an object with the key name as the key and the details as the value.

+# /v1/keyring/:keyring/linkkey/:key
+## Associate a key with a KEYRING.

+The key must already exist and will not be modified by this operation.
+(PUT)
+### Returns

+* The linked key details.

+# /v1/keyring/:keyring/unlinkkey/:key
+## Disassociate a key with n KEYRING.

+The key will still exist and its details won't be affected.
+(PUT)
+### Returns

+* The unlinked key details.

 # /v1/keyrings
 ## List all KEYRINGs.
 (GET)